camunda/camunda-docs-manual/content/reference/spin/xml/02-manipulating-xml.md

 ## Reading Child Elements from XML

-Besides attributes you can also get a unique or all child elements of a specific type.
+Besides attributes, you can also get a unique or all child elements of a specific type.
 Optionally, a namespace can be passed to the methods as first parameter.

 ```java
 import static org.camunda.spin.Spin.XML;